remyeltorro/celldetective/docs/source/measure.rst

 The segmentation mask is an obvious starting point to perform single-cell measurements that are tonal, textural and morphological.
 The mask provides a ROI over which a series of measurements can be performed at each time point.
 The mask can also be used to define sub sections.

-One practical subsection that can be extracted from the euclidean transform of the mask is to perform a threshold on the distance to the mask boundary, leaving a contour that reflects that of the mask but smaller.
-With two threshold distances, it is possible to define a slice.
+One practical subsection that can be extracted using the Euclidean distance transform of the mask is a contour or slice.
 This decomposition of the mask can be used to assess the peripherality of a fluorescence signal.

 .. figure:: _static/measurements-ui.png
     :align: center